 Pellet stoves: an ecologically sound replacement

-My carbon footprint is probably as close to neutral as it can get without being surrounded by forest and going solar (and yes, I’ve planted a lot of trees).
-So I don’t feel bad at all about burning wood for its ambiance.
-Still, there’s a better way to do it than we have been!
+My carbon footprint is probably as close to neutral as it can get without being surrounded by forest and going solar.
+I’ve planted a lot of trees, so I don’t feel bad at all about burning wood for its ambiance.
+Still, there’s a better way to do it than how we have…

-So I replaced my cold and drafty fireplace with a wood burning insert (“insert” means putting a stove…into a fireplace!)
-Before Montreal enacted the 2013 anti-fireplace law (controversial, for good reason), I wanted to install an EPA-certified stove insert.
-But at the time, the city disallowed solid fuel stoves and masonry heaters.
-The law is now revised so that fuel type is not important if the emissions certification protects air quality.
+I wanted to replace my cold and drafty fireplace with an EPA-certified wood burning stove insert (“insert” means putting a stove…into a fireplace!)
+But then Montreal enacted the 2013 anti-fireplace law (controversial, for good reason) that disallowed solid fuel stoves and masonry heaters.
+The law is now revised so that fuel type is not important, if the emissions certification protects air quality.

 I prefer solid wood as fuel because to have local private forests, we need to value them.
 The best way to value them on private land, after the joy of owning a forest of course, is to have woodlots.
 Firewood comes from dropped deadwood and selective logging.
 Cutting a small percentage of a forest every year (around 3%) is sustainable and generally not considered harmful for an ecosystem (considering every tree on a case by case basis).
-Now what happens if we don’t value firewood?
-We will lose our forests as landowners transform them into something more “profitable.”
+What happens if we don’t value firewood?
+We will lose woodlots – small forests – as landowners transform them into something more “profitable.”

-Still, I decided on a pellet stove (pellets are compressed sawdust from the milling process).
+With the new law, I decided on a pellet stove (pellets are compressed sawdust from the milling process).
 I did my research, acquired the permit, and bought the Harmon pellet stove P35i fireplace insert.
 It heats up to 900 square feet, which is enough to make my TV den / home office nice and toasty.
-Foyers Lambert did the job in late fall 2014, and we installed the tile surround on the floor in the spring of 2015.
+Foyers Lambert did the job in late fall 2014.

 This is how I enjoyed my new fireplace in the winter of 2015: